 You may also want to include:

-There are four components to a building and effective content calendar: creating a template, adding relevant dates, building the content team, and planning and creating content.
+There are four components to building and effective content calendar: creating a template, adding relevant dates, building the content team, and planning and creating content.
 First, you’ll want to start with creating a template.

 What are your content channels?
 How big is your team?
 What is your content workflow process?
 Would you like a free template or a paid app?
 Do your research and determine if you want to build one from scratch or purchase one online.
 I recommend either Google Sheets or Trello for content calendar templates.